smaspe/smaspe.github.io/_drafts/issues_with_java.md

 Operators in Java work by combining one (for unary operators) or two (for binary operators) operands of compatible types into a result of the same type as one of the operand.
 Only primitives (and String for `+`) are usuable with operators, or their Object equivalent, through auto-unboxing.

-This means you can't use an operator with generic objects.
+This means you cannot use an operator with generic objects.
 Your operands have to be of the proper type, and they have to be so at compile time.

+And also that means that you cannot refer to an operator, because it is not a function.

 ## Functions as first-class objects